 A further consideration for people when looking to do business in Peru is the quality of life that living in Peru can bring.
 You will always be able to find the work-a-holics of this world, but in most cases, people are ‘working to live’ rather than ‘living to work’!
 Peruvians themselves are extremely patriotic, proud of their country and especially their gastronomy.
 Foreigners are attracted to life living in Peru.
 For many, the Latino vibes and even the chaos are a welcomed change from home.
 Peru is a heavily diverse country that offers the opportunity to travel city, coast, mountain regions and jungle, and with each destination maintaining its own distinct traditions in terms of food, music, clothing, arts, crafts and lifestyle.
 The climate of Peru is fair and the locals are extremely friendly and welcoming of tourists and foreign residents.
 The international population of Peru; mainly concentrated in the capital of Lima and also Cuzco; the home of Machu Picchu, is continuously rising as foreigners become increasingly aware of what the country can offer in terms of adventure, quality of life and business opportunities.

-Start-up Businesses in Peru; Where To Begin…
+Start-up businesses in Peru; Where to begin…

+If you want to start a business in Peru, the start-up culture might interest you.
 The Peruvian Government has taken measures to encourage foreign investment in Peru.
 The 2016 elected President PPK follows this with his intentions to improve the country’s business environment and boost foreign investment.

 The following are some key advantages to starting a business in Peru: